What to see at Madame Tussauds in London: the best waxworks

 Brief history of Madame Tussauds Museum

-Madame Tussauds' name has not transcended as much as her museums have, but that is why it is interesting to discover who was the forerunner of wax museums.
+The name Madame Tussauds has not transcended as much as its museums have, but that is why it is interesting to discover who was the precursor of wax museums.
 Madame Tussauds was a French woman born in 1761 who dedicated her life to sculpture.
 She stood out for her mastery of the wax she extracted from bee honeycombs, which led her to become an artist to French royalty.
-It was at the royal palace in Paris where she made her first major exhibition and where she began to gain a reputation as an artist.
+It was at the royal palace in Paris where he had his first major exhibition and where he began to gain a reputation as an artist.

 His fame took him to London where in 1835 he opened his permanent exhibition and which today we know as the wax museum that bears his name.
 Marie Tussaud stood out for sculpting great faces of the history of France during the French Revolution such as Louis XVI or Robespierre, and even personalities such as Benjamin Franklin posed for her.
 But his most famous legacy was his exhibition that, after moving in 1884 to the building that houses the museum today, was recognized as the first wax museum in the world.

-The museum has several floors and an endless number of figures that you will want to take pictures with, so the visit can last several hours.
+The museum has several floors and countless figures that you will want to take pictures with so the visit can last several hours.
 Depending on how calmly you take it of course.
 The visit requires patience because if you want a picture with some of the figures you may have to wait for the queues that form around them.
 However, the building has all kinds of amenities to make your visit as pleasant as possible:

 Tips for visiting the Madame Tussauds Museum